squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 ## Usage

-If you want to adjust the title or set a custom description for the social card, you can set the front matter `title` and `description` properties, which take precedence over the default values.
+If you want to adjust the title or set a custom description for the social card, you can use the [Metadata] extension, which takes precedence over the default values.

 - [Changing the title]
 - [Changing the description]

+  [Metadata]: extensions/python-markdown.md#metadata
   [Changing the title]: ../reference/index.md#setting-the-page-title
   [Changing the description]: ../reference/index.md#setting-the-page-description